Bempedoic acid

 Bempedoic acid is a new drug with a novel mechanism of action to lower cholesterol.

-Similar to statins, which inhibit the HMG-CoA reductase of cholesterol synthesis, bempedoic acid also acts in cholesterol synthesis but one step before the HMG-CoA reductase.
-Since bempedoic acid is only converted into its active form in the liver, unlike statins, bempedoic acid acts specifically in the liver and not in the skeletal muscles.
+Similar to statins, which inhibit the HMG-CoA reductase of cholesterol synthesis, bempedoic acid also inhibits cholesterol synthesis, but one step before the HMG-CoA reductase.
+As bempedoic acid is only converted into its active form in the liver, unlike statins, bempedoic acid acts specifically in the liver and not in the skeletal muscles.
 This avoids muscle complaints (muscle pain, muscle weakness), which are a major side effect of statins (Ruscica M et al 2022, Pinkovsky SL et al 2016).

 Evidence/clinical phase III studies: